wp-plugins/buddypress-identicons/readme.txt

 = Where should I submit bug reports? =

-If you think you've spotted a bug, please let me know by opening an issue on the [BuddyPress Identicons](https://github.com/henrywright/buddypress-identicons) GitHub repo.
+If you think you've spotted a bug, please let me know by opening an issue on the [BuddyPress Identicons](https://github.com/henrywright/buddypress-identicons) GitHub page.

 == Screenshots ==